Encountering suicide in primary healthcare rehabilitation

-The data was analysed using Graneheim and Lundman’s content analysis approach, a system which does not use machine or software.
+The data was analysed using Graneheim and Lundman’s content analysis approach, a system that does not use machines or software.
 The material was reviewed for commonalities and patterns which were categorised and coded.
 Researchers sought to identify common ‘red threads’ which ran through and at the heart of the discussions.
 The research found one common overarching theme, five categories and 15 subcategories.

 While they found that the level of suicide-related knowledge varied amongst survey participants, the overarching theme was “through barriers and taboos – the physiotherapist finds a way”.
 Participants commonly mentioned the barriers and taboos that made it difficult for physiotherapists to provide care to suicidal people.
 Yet despite these challenges, they were engaged in the care of their patients and often went out of their way to make sure at-risk patients were referred and directed towards other points within the healthcare system.

 The physiotherapists reported that they did come across patients who were suicidal, often at the first point of entry of these patients into the healthcare system.
 Due to the nature of their work, and the frequency with which they provide care, physiotherapists often get to know their patients well.
 Through building this relationship they reported that often the physical symptoms turn out to “mask” mental illness.

 In their comments classified under this category, physiotherapists spoke about their own challenges, some personal and some professional, in working with suicidal people.
 While many felt they had a lack of professional knowledge, which in some cases made them uncomfortable to ask their patients about suicide risk, they also described discussing suicide as “taboo” and discussion around emotional wellbeing as less palpable than the physical treatments they were trained to provide.